SalehShmali/Helmet_Detection/README.md

 ## Helmet Detection
-This code implements a deep learning model for identifying and tracking individualmotorcycles, and register rider specific helmet use.
+This code implements a deep learning model for identifying and tracking individual motorcycles, and register rider specific helmet use.
 [this](https://arxiv.org/pdf/1910.13232.pdf) paper was implemented.

 The data used for training can be downloaded from [Here](https://osf.io/4pwj8).